 Only 21.99$/page

-For example, government organizations and agencies may ask businesses to forward their proposals for technological innovations to help reduce the costs of database management in public service.
+For example, government organizations and agencies may ask businesses to forward their proposals for technological innovations to help reduce database management costs in public service.
 When writing unsolicited business proposals, companies should not follow any strict requirements.

 However, this does not save them from presenting a brief and concise proposal.

-Before you submit the finished unsolicited business proposal, you will need to decide if the customer is ready to admit the problem and accept your proposal.
+Before you submit the finished unsolicited business proposal, you must decide if the customer is ready to admit the problem and accept your proposal.
 In most cases, organizations review unsolicited proposals to find something interesting.
-They will contact you if your proposal stands out.
+If your proposal stands out, they will contact you.

 How to Create an Outstanding Unsolicited Business Proposal

 You should begin with the guidelines or instructions provided by the client.
-Quite often, you will find these instructions on companies’ websites.
-In any case, make sure that your proposal includes the fullest information about your company, as well as your achievements and capabilities, so that the customer could see how well you can cope with the proposed task.
+Quite often, you will find these instructions on companies' websites.
+In any case, ensure that your proposal includes the fullest information about your company and your achievements and capabilities so that the customer can see how well you can cope with the proposed task.

 Testimonials